1 hour North of Atlanta

 1987 Gibbs Drive

 Ball Ground, GA 30107

 We open for the 2016 Season on March 1.

 close at 4 PM.

 Azaleas, rhododendrons, fringe trees, wisteria, violas, ferns and spring wildflowers.

 The Gibbs Gardens’ business office is open year-round, from 9-5, Monday – Friday.
 You can reach us at 770-893-1881, touch 2.
 Our Group Coordinator can assist in arranging for group visits of 10 or more.
 She can also assist with the purchase and/or renewal of 4-Season Memberships.

 Gibbs Gardens is conveniently located less than an hour’s drive north of Atlanta, between SR 400 and 575.
 You will enter Gibbs Gardens off Yellow Creek Road in Cherokee County, from Hwy 53 on the north or SR 369 on the south.

 GARDENS HOURS OF OPERATION

-The Gardens open for the 2015 Season on Friday, March 6th.
-The Daffodil Festival runs from March to mid-April.
+The Gardens open for the 2016 Season on Tuesday, March 1st.